The Guilty Conscience.

 "Neurosis" according to them, is the result of the child being caught between his desire to be his "self" and having to humble, deny, control, discipline his "self" in order to do the father's/Father's will.
 Negate the father's/Father's authority in the child's feelings, thoughts, and actions, and in his relationship with others and the world, "aligning" him with the other children in the room, and the guilty conscience is negated, replaced with the "super-ego" making him "normal" again, i.e., the same as all the children of the world.
 It is why the classroom now begins with dialogue, i.e., with the child's "feeling," i.e., desires, i.e., "self interests" of the 'moment' instead of with the commands, rules, facts, and truth of the father/Father, 'liberating' the child's feelings, thoughts, and actions, as well as how he relates with the other children in the classroom, i.e., 'liberating' his "self" along with the other children in the classroom from the father's/Father's authority (their is not father's/Father's authority in dialogue, only opinion, i.e., the child's "feelings" and "thoughts," subject to his "self interest" of the 'moment'), negating the "guilty conscience" for doing wrong/sinning in the process.

-The facilitator of 'change's,' i.e., the "group psychotherapist's," i.e., the Transformational Marxist's (all three being the same) role is to 'change' the child's "guilty conscience" into a "super-ego."
-By moving communication from the preaching and teaching of commands, rules, facts, and truth— to be accepted as is, by faith and applied in life—to the dialoguing of opinions—to the child's "thoughts" of the 'moment,' which are subject to his "feelings" of the 'moment, i.e., to his carnal desires of the 'moment'—the "guilty conscience" is 'change' into the "super-ego"—where the child's "feelings" of the 'moment,' i.e., his carnal desires, i.e., his "self interest," i.e., "human nature" rules in making decisions, over (and therefore against) the father's/Father's authority.
-By asking all participants to be "positive," i.e., tolerant of deviance, i.e., tolerant of those doing wrong or sinning and not "negative," i.e., judging one another according to the father's/Father's commands, rules, facts, and truth, the father's/Father's authority is replaced (negated) by the child's "feelings" of the moment—especially his desire for affirmation, i.e., approval by others (approving not only for his "self" but his "self interest," i.e., his carnal desires of the 'moment' as well—something the father/Father would not approve of).
-Thus the "guilty conscience" for doing wrong/sinning, which is engendered by the father's/Father's authority, is replaced with (negated by) the "super-ego," which is engendered by "the group's" affirmation, engendering "worldly peace and socialist harmony" as the outcome (even doing so in the name of the Lord when applied in the "church").
+The facilitator of 'change's,' i.e., the "group psychotherapist's," i.e., the Transformational Marxist's agenda (all three being the same) is to 'change' the child's "guilty conscience" into a "super-ego."
+By moving communication from the preaching, teaching, and discussion of commands, rules, facts, and truth— to be accepted as is, by faith and applied in life—to the dialoguing of opinions—to the child's "thoughts" (opinion) of the 'moment,' which are subject to his "feelings" of the 'moment, i.e., to his carnal desires of the 'moment'—the "guilty conscience" is 'change' into the "super-ego"—where the child's "feelings" of the 'moment,' i.e., his carnal desires, i.e., his "self interest," i.e., "human nature" rules in making decisions, over (and therefore against) the father's/Father's authority.
+By asking all participants to be "positive," i.e., tolerant of deviance, i.e., tolerant of those doing wrong, disobeying, or sinning and not "negative," i.e., not judging one another according to the father's/Father's commands, rules, facts, and truth, the father's/Father's authority is replaced (negated) by the child's "feelings" of the moment—especially regarding his desire for affirmation, i.e., approval by others (not only approving his "self" but approving his "self interest," i.e., his carnal desires of the 'moment' as well—something the father/Father would not do if it was wrong, done in disobedience, or sinning).
+Thus the "guilty conscience" for doing wrong, disobeying, sinning, which is engendered by the father's/Father's authority, is replaced with (negated by) the "super-ego," which is engendered by "the group's" affirmation, engendering "worldly peace and socialist harmony" as the outcome (even being done in "the name of the Lord" when applied in the "church").

 "... the 'external restrictions' [doing right and not wrong, good and not evil, according to the parent's or the father's/Fathers, i.e., God's standards, reinforced by chastening or the threat of judgment (damnation)] first the parents and then other societal agencies have imposed upon the individual 'interjected' into the ego [resulting in the child embracing the father's/Father's will as his own, making his will, doing the father's/Father's will] and become its 'conscience' [engendering a "guilty conscience" for disobedience or failing to please the parents, i.e., the father/Father]; henceforth, the sense of guilt permeates the mental life."
 "The id carries the memory traces of the dominion ... forward into every present future: it projects the past into the future."
 (Herbart Marcuse, Eros and Civilization: A philosophical inquiry into Freud)